apmilen/standard-ico/README.md

 **uint cap**

 This is the total amount of ETH that will be accepted before terminating the sale.
-This number is divided by the `forSale` parameter to create the `per` state variable, which is the number of tokens sold per ETH.
-This means that `per` is the price.
+This number is divided by the `forSale` parameter to create the `rate` state variable, which is the number of tokens sold per ETH.
+This means that `rate` is the price.
 The system subtracts `forSale` from `total` and sends the remaining tokens to the `multisig` address, assuming they will be used at some later time.
 This parameter expects a Wad type.

 **uint softCap**